d-lynch95/Blue_Ocean_Travel/README.md

 - I also had an issue with the AllAuth app and my version of django.
 This was causing issues however i changed to allauth version 0.51.0 and this fixed the issues

+- I had a bug when creating my contact us form.
+This was due to using the DESTINATIONS tuple in my model.
+Once I moved this outside the model it fixed the issue.

+- I had a bug with the type of crispy forms I had installed and the forms weren't working.
+Once I installed an older version of crispy forms this corrected the issue as it was now compatible with the django version I was using

 ### User Testing